 Optometrists diagnose the various types of keratoconus with specialised equipment.
-Some of these map the topography of the eye, while others measure the thickness of the cornea.
+Some of these instruments are designed to map the topography of the cornea, while others measure the thickness of the cornea.

-Corneal topography can be understood in the same way as the topography of hills and valleys.
-Cool colours (blues) represent flatter areas while hotter colours (orange and reds) indicate areas of steepening.
+Corneal topography can be likened to the topography of hills and valleys.
+Cooler colours (blues) represent flatter areas, while warmer colours (orange and reds) indicate areas of steepening.
 Optometrists utilise corneal topography maps to assist in the diagnosing of specific types of corneal ectasia.

-In addition, optometrists measure the thickness of the cornea using a global pachymeter.
-This instrument also aids in correctly diagnosing the type.
+Furthermore, optometrists measure the thickness of the cornea using a global pachymeter.
+This instrument also aids in correctly diagnosing the type of keratoconus.